Tree Protection Bylaw Review

 • recommend bylaw updates reflecting Council direction, best management practices, municipal tools available, and community input.

-Community engagement on the Tree Protection Bylaw Review is taking place in three phases.
+Community engagement on the Tree Protection Bylaw Review was conducted in three phases.
 In the first phase of engagement (May/June 2022), we sought input from the public via our community survey on urban forest management.
 In phase two (May/June 2023), we gathered input on community values and preferences for tree protection requirements and tree removal in Port Moody.
+In Phase 3 (April/May 2024), we shared proposed key directions for bylaw updates and asked for feedback.
+The feedback collected will inform the development of draft updates to the Tree Protection Bylaw which will be presented to Council for approval.

 What we heard: past engagement opportunities